EU Guidelines for Patenting AI and Machine Learning Technologies: Comparison With U.S. Approach

 The panel will review these and other relevant issues:

-- What are the hurdles for patent counsel to demonstrate an AI invention to be patentable in the EU?
+- What are the hurdles for patent counsel to demonstrate an AI invention to be patentable in the EU and the U.S.?

-- How does the EPO treat patent applications for AI and ML technologies differently than the USPTO?
+- How do the EPO and USPTO treat patent applications for AI and ML technologies differently?

 - What best practices can patent counsel employ to maximize patent protection for AI and ML technologies?

 - What are the data rights and privacy concerns that patent counsel should be aware of related to AI and ML technologies?

 Haseltine Lake Kempner